Learning in the SSU

 Pupils have a broad and balanced curriculum, including full access to foundation subjects in line with their ability.

-There are daily opportunities for personal development in the SSU including emotional literacy support.
+There are daily opportunities for personal development in the SSU including emotional literacy support and the teaching of self-help skills.
 Timetabled lessons include outdoor learning and independent life skills such as cooking and gardening.

 Our 'Personalised Curriculum' provides additional interventions based on the children's needs.
 For example: gym trail, finger gym, handwriting, spelling, phonics, communication, SALT, emotional literacy and social skills.